abajlo15/CharterProject/README.md

 # CharterProject

-To login as admin use: admin admin
+To login as admin use: admin admin \n
 And to use interface create your own user.